How To Plan Your Day: Five Time Management Principles To Help You Thrive

-As a homeschool parent, my days are full.
+My days are full.
 I don’t need to tell you this.
 Many of you have emailed me and said that your biggest struggle is getting it all done.
 Here are some of the comments I’ve received.

 - I don’t know how to balance house-cleaning and school work with various appointments/practices/other spontaneous needs.